-- A. The only lands which qualify to be placed in this district are those divisions of record as of November 1, 1984, where no such divided lands are under common ownership with any contiguous lands that bring the total acreage under contiguous common ownership to 35 acres or greater. - B. The location of any new dwelling permitted in the A-2 District shall be approved by the affected town board in accordance with siting standards within adopted Comprehensive

-Plans, or if the town board elects not to execute this option, the location shall be approved by the Planning and Zoning Committee in accordance with the siting standards within the County Comprehensive Plan.
+- A. The only lands which qualify to be placed in this district are those parcels of record as of November 1, 1984, or approved portions of such parcels, where no such parcels of record are under common ownership with any contiguous lands that bring the total acreage under contiguous common ownership to 35 acres or greater. - B. The location of any new dwelling permitted in the A-2 district shall be approved by the affected town board in accordance with siting standards within adopted Comprehensive Plans, or if the town board elects not to execute this option, the location shall be approved by the Planning and Zoning Committee in accordance with the siting standards within the County Comprehensive Plan.